 Why Become a CTO?

 With the years of education and experience required to become a CTO, organizations know the importance of paying a CTO well.
-According to PayScale, the average annual base salary for a CTO is $153,830.
-This base salary may increase in the coming years, as the Bureau of Labor Statistics expects the number of director- and manager-level positions, including CTO positions, to increase by 44,200 between 2016 and 2026.
-With the rising number of opportunities in the next eight years, there is ample runway for professionals to reach the top IT positions in organizations.
+According to the compensation website PayScale, the average median base salary for a CTO was approximately $163,300 as of June 2021.
+This base salary is expected to increase in the coming years, as competition for hiring CTOs becomes more intense.

-However, becoming a CTO holds other promises aside from a paycheck.
-A CTO carries the power of envisioning how technology can help a company excel and the responsibility of implementing feasible changes based on time, budget, and necessity.
+Becoming a CTO offers other benefits beyond a satisfying paycheck.
+A CTO carries the power of envisioning how technology can help a company excel, and the responsibility of implementing feasible changes based on time, budget, and necessity.
 A professional who is interested in how to become a CTO is entering a rapidly growing field, with new technologies emerging almost daily.

-One way to advance in this promising field is to read more about Maryville’s master’s in cybersecurity online program.
-It can prepare a professional with the skills necessary to excel in a fast-paced technological environment and set a trajectory for long-term business success.
+One way to prepare to advance in this promising field is to learn more about Maryville University’s master’s in cybersecurity online program.
+It can help you develop the skills to excel in a fast-paced technological environment and set a trajectory for long-term business success.